-In order to pair the Bluetooth start/stop logging switch with the HD2 unit, the correct setting must be firstly selected within VBOX Video Setup software.
+In order to pair the Bluetooth start/stop logging switch with the HD2 unit, you must first select the correct setting in the VBOX Video Setup software.

 - Insert the SD card in to a computer and open VBOX Video Setup Software, which can be downloaded here.